 We recognize the critical importance of what ecosystems can provide and are committed to protecting ecosystems and mitigating any potential impacts on biodiversity.

-The Company recognizes that human life and economic activities are based on natural capital, including biodiversity.
-The Company will continue to examine the relationship between its business activities and natural capital with reference to the TNFD recommendations.
+We recognize that human life and economic activities are based on natural capital, including biodiversity.
+We will continue to examine the relationship between our business activities and natural capital with reference to the TNFD recommendations.

 The TNFD recommendations favor the LEAP approach as a means of identifying and assessing the relationship between business activities and nature.
-This process was used to analyze the dependencies and impacts of the Company on nature and to select potential priori ty locations.
+This process was used to analyze the dependencies and impacts of our business activities on nature and to select potential priority locations.

-The TNFD recommendations encourage the use of the ENCORE tool to identify dependencies and impacts on natural capital in the sectors in which a company operates.
-Referring to real estate management as the sector in which it has direct operations, the Company considered its dependencies and impacts on natural capital that ought to be considered.
-In its considerations, the Company took account of the status of the relevant actions taken in each fund, in reference to the real estate management sector.
+The TNFD recommendations encourage the use of the ENCORE tool to identify dependencies and impacts on natural capital in our operating sectors.
+Referring to real estate management as the sector in which we have direct operations, we considered the dependencies and impacts on natural capital that ought to be considered.
+In its considerations, we took account of the status of the relevant actions taken in each fund, in reference to the real estate management sector.
 After that, it identified dependencies and impacts.

-In its current review, although the Company has analyzed high dependency items as not applicable, it believes that land use in its real estate operations has the potential to have a high impact on species, water, and habitat through the impact factors of use of terrestrial ecosystems and GHG emissions.
-The Company anticipates that these impacts pose a risk of land use change due to climate change, such as the occurrence of fires and floods.
+In our current review, although we have analyzed high dependency items as not applicable, we believe that land use in our real estate operations has the potential to have a high impact on species, water, and habitat through the impact factors of use of terrestrial ecosystems and GHG emissions.
+We anticipate that these impacts pose a risk of land use change due to climate change, such as the occurrence of fires and floods.

 This table can be scrolled sideways.